streamwall/streamdelay/README.md

 Upgrade: websocket
 ```

-Upon initial connection, the current state will be sent in JSON format.
-It will be sent again whenever the state changes.
+Upon initial connection, the current status will be sent in JSON format.
+It will be sent again whenever the status or state changes.

-Sending a JSON message has the same behavior as `PATCH /state`.
+Sending a JSON message has the same behavior as `PATCH /status`.